 New Jersey Wants to Help Disabled Persons Get on Their Feet

-It is important that the family connect with the Division of Vocational Rehabilitation Services (DVRS) to investigate possible work-related opportunities.
-There are supportive employers in the state that can be networked.
+The family must connect with the Division of Vocational Rehabilitation Services (DVRS) to investigate possible work-related opportunities.
+There are supportive employers in the state that can be networked with.

-It is important for a family to understand that individuals with mental illness cannot usually access services from DDD.
+A family needs to understand that individuals with mental illness cannot usually access services from DDD.
 This is because most individuals with mental illness do not have an intellectual disability as defined under Federal and State law.

 Social Security Disability Insurance Benefits & Supplemental Security Income